Snaffi/fabricio/examples/roles/README.md

 If no infrastructure selected then Fabricio will use Fabric's default roles definition (see `fabfile.py` for details).
 Also if there is no hosts found for a role then any task which needs to be executed on a remote host will be skipped.

+## Deploy to localhost

+Same configuration can be deployed to localhost:

+    fab localhost nginx

+This is possible due to monkeypatch applied inside `localhost` infrastructure definition (see [fabfile.py](fabfile.py#L26)).

 ## Parallel execution

 Any Fabricio command can be executed in parallel mode.
 This mode provides advantages when you have more then one host to deploy to.
 Use `--parallel` option if you want to run command on all hosts simultaneously: